-An employee may take five paid days per year in the event of the serious illness or death of an immediate relative, such as a spouse, child, parent or sibling.
-Any family responsibility leave taken over and above these five days will be unpaid and may be deducted from the employee’s wages.
+An employee may take three paid days per year in the event of the serious illness or death of an immediate relative, such as a spouse, child, parent or sibling.
+Any family responsibility leave taken over and above these three days will be unpaid and may be deducted from the employee’s wages.
 This leave is usually taken consecutively (for instance so that the employee may arrange and attend a funeral).
 If a part-time employee requests repeated family responsibility leave, you are entitled to ask for an explanation and proof of the illness or death.

-According to Ruth, when you employ a new domestic worker, you may write a probation period into the contract.
+When you employ a new domestic worker, you may write a probation period into the contract.
 The probation period cannot be longer than three months, and during this time, either party can terminate the employment with immediate effect, for any reasonable reason.

 After the probation period has lapsed, if you wish to terminate your employee’s job, you will first have to issue three written warnings, which the employee must sign, and then hold a disciplinary hearing.
 In the disciplinary hearing, there must be one impartial person to hear both sides, and both parties are entitled to representation.

 If the conclusion of the hearing is that dismissal can take place, and the employee has been with you for six months or less, you may terminate the employment with one week’s notice.
 For any period of over six months, you must provide four weeks’ notice.
 Live-in domestic workers may also stay on the premises for a month after termination, or the employer can pay for their accommodation elsewhere.

 However, you may dismiss an employee outright for gross misconduct – which includes theft or endangering the life of your child.
 This is called summary dismissal, and no notice period is required.